 About Sidekicks

-The Sidekicks program has a goal of working with young people and adult advisors in Maine to help teens find the words to talk to their peers about tobacco use and vaping.
+The Sidekicks program has a goal of working with young people and adult advisors in Maine to help teens find the words to talk to their peers about tobacco and nicotine.

 Why address youth tobacco use?

-• Youth are vulnerable to social and environmental influences to use tobacco; messages and images that make tobacco use appealing to them are everywhere.
+• Youth are vulnerable to social and environmental influences to use tobacco and nicotine; industry messaging and flavored products make tobacco use appealing to them are everywhere.
 School policies and interventions that encourage tobacco-free environments and lifestyles and reduce tobacco advertising, promotions, and availability of tobacco products are proven to reduce youth tobacco use.

 View A Sidekicks Conversation